 Follow the steps on the Synchronize CHaMP Data page to refresh the contents of your Workbench database.

-The CHaMP data comes as a series of zip archives.
+Most CHaMP data comes as a series of zip archives.
 Before you can use the data you have to unpack the various archives into the correct folders ready for use.
-Use the Unpack CHaMP Data Archives… feature of the Workbench to perform this operation.
+The Workbench no longer includes a feature to unzip files.
+Instead, you can either unzip the downloaded files by hand (see note below), or you can use a simple Python script that was written specifically for this purpose.

 At this point the Workbench, database and folder structure are all in a state ready to be used.
 You can use the Workbench features to search for visits, run models etc. Or simply use the database to perform your own research.
 A good next step is to read the page on basic navigation and how to work with the main Workbench visit information.